-- New developments will have been designed and constructed to the highest level of sustainability performance available - Existing accommodation and entertainment venues continuously improve resource efficiency and disclose their environmental performance with the aim to be net zero by 2050 - Government and corporate business procurement policies specify minimum environmental ratings for suppliers of accommodation and venues - Sector leaders collaborate on best practice environmental performance and access to renewable energy supply - Tools and resources are available to address barriers to resource efficiency and continuous improvement
+- New developments are designed and constructed to the highest level of sustainability performance available - Existing accommodation and entertainment venues continuously improve resource efficiency and disclose their environmental performance with the aim to be net zero by 2050 - Government and corporate business procurement policies specify minimum environmental ratings for suppliers of accommodation and venues - Sector leaders collaborate on best practice environmental performance and access to renewable energy supply - Tools and resources are available to address barriers to resource efficiency and continuous improvement

-- Skills and capacity are accessible to design, develop, measure and manage environmental performance in buildings - Visitors seek out businesses that help them enjoy Sydney sustainably and prioritise active and public transport options - Disclosure of rating data and information on environmental performance allows the City to recognise leadership and results, track sector progress and adapt this plan for continuous improvement.
+- Businesses have the skills and capacity to design, develop, measure and manage environmental performance in buildings - Visitors seek out businesses that help them enjoy Sydney sustainably and prioritise active and public transport options - Disclosure of rating data and information on environmental performance allows the City to recognise leadership and results.

-03 About the sector
+O3 About the sector

-Over 10 million visitors come to Sydney each year
+Over 14 million visitors come to Sydney each year

 The accommodation and entertainment sector makes a significant contribution to the local economy.
-Over 10 million visitors come to Sydney each year, making Sydney Australia's largest accommodation market.
-Accommodation buildings in City of Sydney are worth about \$7.8 billion4.
-Visitors contributed over \$5 billion to the City of Sydney's economy in 2012.
+Over 14 million visitors came to Sydney in 2017, making Sydney Australia's largest accommodation market.
+Accommodation buildings in City of Sydney are worth about \$7.8 billion.
+Visitors contributed over \$16.7 billion to metropolitan Sydney's economy in 2017.

-The City's 2015 Visitor Accommodation Action Plan5 encourages new and diverse hotel developments to accommodate a growing number of visitors.
+The City's 2015 Visitor Accommodation Action Plan encourages new and diverse hotel developments to accommodate a growing number of visitors.
 Currently, 15 hotels and 5 serviced apartments are expected to be built within our local government area over the next 5 years.
 Online platforms such as Airbnb and Stayz have also contributed to new tourist accommodation supply through people sharing their homes.
 This growth will build on the city's current hotels to help Sydney remain Australia's premier destination.